banner image

 The Canadian situation

-Canada’s nuclear isotope program pioneered a new era in cancer-fighting treatments and in research and development around health care.
+Canada’s nuclear isotope program pioneered a new era in cancer-fighting treatments and research and development in healthcare.

 The National Research Universal reactor was taken out of service in 2018 after six decades of supplying medical isotopes to the world’s health-care community.
 It was the end of an era for medical isotope production in Canada.
-This happened as new advances are quickly being made in the field of targeted therapeutics for the treatment of cancer.
+This occurred as new advances are being rapidly made in the field of targeted therapeutics for cancer treatment.

 The landscape of medical isotope production in Canada is diverse, due in part to the long-standing and world-class research into reactor and accelerator technologies.

-Canada is a leader in the development and production of medical isotopes that have been used globally for the past several decades.
+Canada is a leader in the development and production of medical isotopes, which have been used globally for several decades.
 Canada relies on both domestic production and the global supply chain to provide medical isotopes to our hospitals.

 Medical isotopes support about 8,500 jobs in the nuclear industry across Canada.